malimaliao/Synology-DLM-for-TPB_TreasureShip/README.md

 ###### About the settings in this plugin:

-    * login username: it will be used as an alternative TPB, For example: https://www.TPB.com (Do not add / at the end)
+    * login username: it will be used as an alternative TPB api url, For example: https://TPB.com/api?q=
-    * login password: it will be used as an alternative TPB api, For example: https://www.TPB.com/api
+    * login password: it will be used as an alternative trackerlist txt url, For example: https://trackerlist.io/trackers_best.txt

 #### About TPB